eamsen/transit-planner/README.md

 # Transit Planner
 An Experiment on Transfer Patterns Robustness

+Visit the [project site](http://stromboli.informatik.uni-freiburg.de/student-projects/philip+jonas+eugen/) for an overview and experimental results.

 ## Description
 Transit Planner is an *efficient route planner* for public transportation networks.
 Its implementation is based on the transfer patterns precomputation, providing